jvalteren/Seaside-Wiki/Security-Features.md

   * request headers (body size)

 ## Arbitrary Code Execution ##

-Some Smalltalk dialects have what is essentially an implementation of `eval()` in the form of `Object class >> #readFrom:`.
+Seaside does not interpret or execute data sent by the client.
+However some Smalltalk dialects have what is essentially an implementation of `eval()` in the form of `Object class >> #readFrom:`.
 You have to review that you never pass user input to this method either directly or indirectly, eg. in the form of `Boolean class >> #readFrom:`

 # Further Information #
   * [Open Web Application Security Project (OWASP)](http://www.owasp.org/)